fatou1526/literate-pancake/article.md

 bar
 baz
 ```
 Using generator to create iterators is called lazy evaluation process because the generator object is only evaluated when it is needed for use not when it is created.
-That means they yield one value at a time rather than store all of them in memory.
-Thanks to the generators, the memory size does never change whatever the number of iterations is.\
+That means they yield one value at a time rather than storing all of them in memory.
+Thanks to the generators, the memory size will never change whatever the number of iterations.\
-**Example 8**\
+**Example 9**\
 Let compare the size of a list myList and the size of the generator "range"\
 Code:\
 ```python